 They grow 25 hectares of vines and purchase some grapes from local farmers.
-Most of the vineyards are found at over 300m of altitude in the vicinity of Épila, on the left bank of the river Jalón, where clay-limestone soils prevail; the rest are further west, in Jarque, with vines planted at 600m on red slate soils.
+Most of the vineyards are found at over 300m of altitude in the vicinity of Épila, on the left bank of the river Jalón, where clay-limestone soils prevail; the rest are further west, planted at 600m on red slate soils.
 In all cases, irrigation is not used in this area with extreme temperatures and low rainfall levels below 300 litres per year.

 2010 was Frontonio’s first vintage but there’s a whole new range of wines now with elegant, eye-catching labels.
 The entry-level Botillo Rojo includes two young Garnacha wines, a white and a red (around €10-12 in Spain) plus a Viñas Viejas red Garnacha (around €13-14) aged in 500l used oak barrels and cement.